e-Spirit/smartliving-website/README.md

 # SmartLiving Website documentation
 The new SmartLiving website is a reference implementation for the static generation of a website.
-This FirstSpirit project can be used as a basis for new development or taken as a project as it is.
-It brings best practice, as well as excellent performance.
+It serves as a guideline and offers best practices for developers.
+This also means: it is not a product, but rather provides example code and structure.
 The project uses Tailwindcss as CSS framework as basis.

 ## Overview
 The project has 2 possible settings regarding perfomance.